minhpascal/IBREST/README.md

 All endpoints return JSON formatted data using keys and values consistent with IbPy and IB Java APIs (case sensitive).

 ### Endpoint Groups
-The documentation for each of these layers contains these sections, after which ibrest will create endpoints groups when applicable:
+The documentation for each of these layers contains these sections, after which IBREST will create endpoints groups when applicable:

 IB Documentation | REST endpoint
 ---------------- | -------------